 - Reviewing specific information and history on the vehicles involved

-Your attorney will use this information to create a claim that shows the other driver was at-fault for the accident and is therefore responsible for your losses.
+Morgan & Morgan will use this information to create a claim that shows the other driver was at-fault and is therefore responsible for your losses.
 Insurance companies will want to limit their payout and, in many cases, will offer an amount that does not adequately cover your losses.

 If this is the case, your attorney will negotiate with the insurance company on your behalf.
-If negotiations are unsuccessful, your attorney will determine whether you may be able to collect compensation by filing a lawsuit against the insurance company and other parties involved in the crash.
+If negotiations are unsuccessful, you may be able to collect compensation by filing a lawsuit against the insurance company and other parties involved in the crash.

 What You Need to Know about PIP

-If you do not seek medical treatment within fourteen days of the accident, PIP generally will not cover any of your medical bills.
+If you do not seek medical treatment within fourteen days, PIP generally will not cover any of your medical bills.
 If you have suffered an “emergency medical condition,” PIP will generally pay for 80% of your medical expenses and 60% of lost wages, subject to the limitations of the policy.